frederic-perez/AmE-dictionary/data/dictionary.md

 __crowd<sup>3</sup>__ _vt_
 __crowdsourcing__ _n_
 __crown cork__ _n_ _Syn_ crown seal, crown cap, cap :es: chapa
+__Crown dependencies__ _n_ Three island territories in the British Islands that are self-governing possessions of the British Crown: the Bailiwick of Guernsey, the Bailiwick of Jersey, and the Isle of Man.
 __crown jewel__ _n_ __2__ The most prized asset or possession in a group.
 __crucial__
 __crucible__ _n_ :nine::m: /KROO-suh-bul/ Crucible refers to a place or situation that forces someone or something to change.
 Most commonly found in formal and literary writing, it can also mean “a difficult test or challenge.”
 Its original meaning, still in use, is “a pot in which metals or other substances are heated to a very high temperature or melted.” _Her rock-solid songwriting skills were forged in the crucible of the Nashville music scene._ _After years of intense daily archery training, she is ready to face the crucible of the Olympics._